Non-Performing Assets (NPA) in Indian Banks

 - However, with the financial crisis in 2008-09, corporate profits decreased and the Government banned mining projects.
-The situation became serious with the substantial delay in environmental permits, affecting the infrastructure sector – power, iron and steel – and resulting in the volatility in prices of raw materials and a shortage of supply.
+The situation became serious with the substantial delay in environmental permits, affecting the infrastructure sector – power, iron, and steel – and resulting in volatility in prices of raw materials and a shortage of supply.

 - Another reason is the relaxed lending norms adopted by banks, especially to the big corporate houses, foregoing analysis of their financials and their credit ratings.

 Recent Developments and Ways to Tackle NPA

 - Insolvency and Bankruptcy Code (IBC) – With the RBI’s push for the IBC, the resolution process is expected to quicken while continuing to exercise control over the quality of the assets.
 There will be changes in the provision requirement, with the requirement for the higher proportion for provisions going to make the books better.

 - Credit Risk Management – This involves credit appraisal and monitoring accountability and credit by performing various analyses on profit and loss accounts.
 While conducting these analyses, banks should also do a sensitivity analysis and should build safeguards against external factors.

 - Tightening Credit Monitoring – A proper and effective Management Information System (MIS) needs to be implemented to monitor warnings.
 The MIS should ideally detect issues and set off timely alerts to management so that necessary actions can be taken.

-- Amendments to Banking Law to give RBI more power – The present scenario allows RBI just to conduct an inspection of a lender but doesn’t give them the power to set up an oversight committee.
-With the amendment to the law, RBI will be able to monitor large big accounts and create oversight committees.
+- Amendments to Banking Law to give RBI more power – The present scenario allows the RBI just to conduct an inspection of a lender but doesn’t give them the power to set up an oversight committee.
+With the amendment to the law, the RBI will be able to monitor large big accounts and create oversight committees.